jq-wei/jq-wei.github.io/_posts/2025-12-13-transformer-basics.md

 After the last layer of the decoder, some calculations are needed to derive the final probability distribution of the next token (this part can be different for training/sft).

 For inference only (no matter prefill or decoding), we only need the last or latest token hidden_state to predict the next token.
-In this case we do a slice of the final hidden_states (`logits_to_keep = 1`) (TODO: run a llamafactory sft to verify, especially `logits_to_keep` can be larger than 1 !!!!!!!! )
+In this case we do a slice of the final hidden_states (`logits_to_keep = 1`).

 In equations,